Music of Cuba: Cubatón

-Like Spanish reggae from Panama is a new genre for the Cubans but by 2012 was so massively popular that "the face of Cuban pop music" was considered to be Cuban reggae (cubatón) singer, Osmani García "La Voz".
+Like Spanish reggaeton from Panama is a new genre for the Cubans but by 2012 was so massively popular that "the face of Cuban pop music" was considered to be Cuban reggae (cubatón) singer, Osmani García "La Voz".
 The advent of web software helped to distribute music unofficially.
 Both lyrics and dance movements have been criticised.
 Reggaeton musicians such as responded by making songs that defended their music.
 Despite their efforts, the Ministry of Culture has ruled that reggaeton is not to be used in teaching institutions, parties and at discos, and in 2011 restricted its airplay after massive popularity of García's "Chupi Chupi", which referred to oral sex.
-Other popular cubatón artists include Eddy K and Gente de Zona ("People from the 'Hood").
+Other popular cubatón artists include Eddy K, Los 4, Chocolate MC, El Micha, Elvis Manuel, Chacal y Yakarta, Los desiguales, El Taiger, Jacob Forever, El Yonki, William El Magnifico and Gente de Zona ("People from the 'Zone").By 2025 it has trasnform to "Repaton".

 Rock music in Cuba

 The musical interaction between Cuba and the US is ancient.
-Already in the 18th century, during the Spanish rule of Louisiana (1763–1803), the Havanese orchestras and bands offered concerts in New Orleans and in the 19th century the Cuan contradanza was very popular in the US.
+Already in the 18th century, during the Spanish rule of Louisiana (1763–1803), the Havanese orchestras and bands offered concerts in New Orleans and in the 19th century the Cuban contradanza was very popular in the US.
 At the beginning of the 20th century, the first jazz bands were created in Cuba, in the style of the American groups.
 The "Sagua" Jaz Band was founded in Sagua la Grande in 1914 by Pedro Stacholy (conductor and pianist).
 The group played during 14 years at the Teatro Principal de Sagua.

 The strong influence of the American music on the Cuban younger generations gave way to the beginning of the soloists and groups of rock and roll in Cuba during the 1950s.
 Many Cuban artists sang versions of American songs translated to Spanish, as it was also happening in Mexico.

 The launching of the group Los LLopis represented the entrance in a new stage for the Cuban music, that of the generation and amplification of the sound by electroacoustic devices; because in the sound composition of this group one can observe a novel element of great importance, the inclusion of an electric guitar.

 In 1961, other artists emerged such as Dany Puga, called the King of Twist, and bands such as Los Satélites, Los Diablos Melódicos and Los Enfermos del Rock, as well as Los Halcones and Los Huracanes from Marianao.

 The vocal quartet Los Zafiros was another successful group from the beginning of the sixties.
 Founded in 1961, it was influenced by the doo-wop style of The Platters, The Diamonds and other American groups, and counted on a repertoire consisting of ballads, calypsos and bossanovas, as well as songs with a slow rock ad bolero rhythms.